Glossary

 Not all debt is bad.
 Some debt is a deliberate tradeoff.
 The problem is unmanaged debt that accumulates without visibility or repayment.

-Talk to our experts and start your journey today.
+Talk to our experts and see how Oobeya connects the metrics behind your engineering organization.